 Sabiá sings in the orange tree

-Never saw samba de roda[4]
+Never saw roda de samba[5]

-Without game of capoeira
+Without the game of capoeira

-Never saw samba de roda
+Never saw roda de samba

-Without game of capoeira
+Without the game of capoeira

-Ê—beriba[5] is wood for making berimbau
+Eh biriba[6] is wood for making berimbau Biriba is wood

 For making berimbau

-Beriba is wood
+Biriba is wood

 For making berimbau